gengyajie/Tiny-Compiler/README.md

 # Tiny-Compiler
 A compiler for Micro LANGUAGE implemented by antlr v4 and Java.
 The compiler includes lexer, parser, semantic routines, IR code generater, code optimization, and assembly code generator.
+The compiler supports function calls, loop optimization, and register allocation(4 data registers).
 ## Compile and Build
 $ make all<br />
 build and classes directory will be created.